knyazer/lessons/README.md

 # lessons
-A bunch of small code examples for all spheres
+A bunch of small code examples for a different spheres of programming